shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/create-an-amm-on-avalanche.md

 }
 ```

-Now lets create the provide component which helps to provide liquidity to our AMM.
+Now let's create the provide component which helps to provide liquidity to our AMM.
 Create a new file called `ProvideComponent.jsx` and paste the following code:

 ```javascript
 import { MdAdd } from "react-icons/md";
 import { useState } from "react";